forsti0506/a11y-sitechecker/README.md

 ### Use it

-You can use it in your package.json or in your console like this
+You can use it in your package.json or in your console like the following:
 ```properties
 a11y-sitechecker https://www.test.at --config=config.json -T=1000
 ```